United States regulator approves Roche’s Covid-19 antibody test

 The Basel-based firm says that its Elecsys Anti-SARS-CoV-2 test has a specificity rate of 99.8% – which lowers the chance of false positives – and detects antibodies with 100% sensitivity.

-Roche has started shipping the new test to laboratories around the world and plans to increase production to high dougle-digit millions per month to supply countries that accept the CE mark as well as the US.
+Roche has started shipping the new test to laboratories around the world and says it plans to increase production to "high dougle-digit millions per month" to supply countries that accept the CE mark as well as the US.

 Scientists worldwide are in a race to develop serological tests, as results can help policy-makers better understand the disease, determine who may have had the virus and who may have immunity, and what measures may still be needed to fight the pandemic.